Mahmud-Mai/frontend-sandbox-projects/README.md

-# SANDBOX PROJECTS
+# FRONTEND SANDBOX PROJECTS

-This repo will contain personal react projects aimed at practicing ceRtain topics, and also serving as side projects.
+This repo will contain personal react projects aimed at practicing certain topics, and also building side projects.